gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 After the battle and determination of the winner, the game status is switched to `BattleState::WaitNextRound`, where the winners will fight each other to determine the strongest.

 ### Important details
-1. If after a certain number of rounds (`MAX_STEPS_IN_ROUND`), it was not possible to determine the winner, then the one with more health wins
+1. If after a certain number of rounds (`MAX_STEPS_IN_ROUND`), it was not possible to determine the winner, then the one with more health wins.
 ```rust title="tamagotchi-battle/src/lib.rs"
 if pair.rounds == MAX_STEPS_IN_ROUND && winner.is_none() {
     winner = if players[0].health >= players[1].health {